Upper Marshall Canyon

 • Location: North of La Verne in the San Gabriel foothills.
 From the 210 freeway, take the Fruit Avenue exit, go north (right if you are coming from the east, left if you are coming from the west) and in 0.1 miles, take a left on Baseline.
 Go 0.3 miles and take a right on Esperanza.
 Go 3 miles, take a right on Stephens Ranch Road.
 After a mile, looked for the signed Equestrian Assembly Area and park in the dirt lot on the right side of the road.

-• Agency: Los Angeles County Department of Parks & Recreation
+• Agency: Los Angeles County Department of Parks & Recreation/City of Claremont

 • Elevation gain: 750 feet